 Drug Addiction Counselling Services in Calgary

-Treatment can be short-term (3-6 months) or long-term (6+ months) depending on needs and preference.
-Typically, long-term support is recommended as Addiction involving drugs is a chronic condition and impacts many other aspects of health.
-However, if this is not possible then we will work to provide you with coping strategies and points of reflection that you can carry forward.
-The initial session or two involves background information gathering to get to know you, your challenges, and strengths.
+Treatment can be short-term (3-6 months) or long-term (6+ months), depending on needs and preference.
+Typically, long-term support is recommended as addiction involving drugs is a chronic condition and impacts many other aspects of health.
+However, if this is not possible, then we will work to provide you with coping strategies and points of reflection that you can carry forward.
+The initial session or two involves getting to know your background information, challenges, and strengths.

 Some red flags of problematic alcohol use include:

-Paige Abbott, Registered Psychologist at Sana Psychological, has been trained in and incorporates elements of many therapies, including: Cognitive-Behavioural Therapy as well as Acceptance and Commitment Therapy (ACT), Solution-Focused Therapy (SFT), Motivational Interviewing (MI), and Twelve Step Facilitation into her sessions.
-Follow-up appointments generally involve a check-in to see presenting issues and immediate things that have come up that you may want to process, follow-up on any suggestions provided in past appointments to get an idea of progress as well as roadblocks that are coming up, followed by more in-depth exploration of challenges, patterns, and coping.
+Paige Abbott, Registered Psychologist at Sana Psychological, has been trained in and incorporates elements of many therapies, including: Cognitive-Behavioural Therapy (CBT), Acceptance and Commitment Therapy (ACT), Solution-Focused Therapy (SFT), Motivational Interviewing (MI), and Twelve Step Facilitation into her sessions as beneficial to you.
+Follow-up appointments generally involve a check-in to see presenting issues and immediate things that have come up that you may want to process, follow-up on any steps discussed in past appointments, followed by an in-depth exploration of challenges, patterns, and coping.
 Sessions are active and engaged as Paige likes to ask lots of questions and provide reflections, challenges, and collaboration.
 Sessions come from a non-judgmental, compassionate, empathetic place.
-We are here to support you in doing different and being different.

-Sessions are offered in person in Calgary, Alberta or by using Technology Assisted Counselling which can consist of phone or video sessions depending on need and preference.
+Sessions are offered in-person in Calgary, Alberta or by using Technology Assisted Counselling which can consist of phone or video sessions depending on need and preference.
 Cost is $200/session.
-Sessions are available to anyone who is in the province of Alberta at the time of appointment as this is Paige Abbott’s jurisdiction of licensure.
+Sessions are available to anyone who is in the province of Alberta at the time of appointment, as this is Paige Abbott’s jurisdiction of licensure.
 Virtual sessions can also be offered to individuals located in New Brunswick at the time of appointment.
-Payment options include cash, credit card, e-transfer, and direct billing with a number of different insurance carriers.
+Payment options include cash, debit, credit card, e-transfer, and direct billing with a number of different insurance carriers.
 Drug counselling can be short or long-term, depending on your needs.

 Frequently Asked Questions